nuster1128/RecBole-MetaRec/README.md

 ## RecBole-MetaRec

-The document can be find in https://recbole-metarec-doc.readthedocs.io/en/latest/.
+The document can be found in https://recbole-metarec-doc.readthedocs.io/en/latest/.

 ## Introduction